Updated on June 15, 2024 by Angelika

 The market place of Herrenberg with the market fountain, town hall (overlooked by the tower of the collegiate church) and some half-timbered houses - angiestravelroutes.com

-12 of 12 - the 12th of the month in 12 pictures - is a cherished tradition among bloggers read more
+12 of 12 - the 12th of the month in 12 pictures - has become a beloved tradition among bloggers read more

 12 of 12 November 2023: Excursion to the Schiller Town of Marbach